instantiator/frame-55-art/README.md

 > [!TIP]
 > You can limit the number of items downloaded (eg. when testing this script) by passing in a limit value, eg. `-l 3`.

 Take a look inside the `art/source/` directory to locate the downloaded art.

+> [!NOTE]
+> You'll find `art.json` and `art.csv` in the download directory.
+These files describe the art that has been donwloaded, and include information about the licensing details (if any).

 Once you have some art, resize it to fit your display with the `resize-art.sh` script, eg.